cfpb/capital-framework/src/cf-typography/usage.md

 #### Jump link with icon

-- .jump-link extends .icon-link, so all that is needed to add an icon to a jump link is to add a modifier with the icon's name.
+- `.jump-link` extends `.icon-link`, so all that is needed to add an icon to a jump link is to add a modifier with the icon's name.
 - In this example, `.jump-link__right` is a taken from the `cf-icon__right` icon in [cf-icons](../cf-icons).

 <a class="jump-link jump-link__right" href="#">